shubham1492/LibraryManagementSystem/README.md

 Project: Library Management system

-Class Diagram: This diagram will show relationship Between All classes.
+Class Diagram: This diagram will show the relationship Between All classes.

 +--------------------------+
 | LibraryManagementSystem  |